Showing posts with label Savannah. Show all posts

 My daughter introduced me to her friend and her husband.
 We were served light refreshments, and I took a glass of Cranberry Splash.

-My daughter and her friends went out onto the patio where they enjoyed a glass of wine.
+My daughter and her friends went onto the patio to enjoy a glass of wine.

-I took a shower and put on a pair of my daughter’s stretch pants, and the thin, white, X-large, tee shirt the airline had given me.
+I showered and put on a pair of my daughter's stretch pants and the thin, white, X-large tee shirt the airline gave me.

-I stretched out on the sofa, that was made into a bed for me.
+I stretched out on the sofa, which was made into a bed.

 I was asleep in no time.